tzyychin/Hadoop_3.0.3_on_Amazon_EC2/DataNode.md

 ### DataNode
-NameNode is also called the Slave, which stores the actual data in HDFS
+DameNode is also called the Slave, which stores the actual data in HDFS
 #### Update the system & install Java 8 JDK
 ```
 sudo apt-get update